 - Sorry We Missed You

-Tropes Associate with Ken Loach's works
+Tropes associated with Ken Loach's works:

 - Downer Ending: Several of his films don't exactly end on a happy note.